-Students enrolled in Introduction to Algebra/Algebra I, are provided daily 82-minute instruction that includes access to MATHia, an online math learning software that personalizes instruction for students based on how they learn over time.
-MATHia offers a variety of reports for teachers, school administrators, and the Office of Mathematics.
+Students enrolled in Introduction to Algebra/Algebra I, are provided daily 82-minute instruction that includes access to MATHia, personalized online instruction.
+MATHia offers a variety of reports for teachers, administrators, and the Office of Mathematics.
 These include a student progress report, session reports, skills reports, standards report, and an APLSE report which provides information about the class and specific students, and the software also projects student and class success by the end of the school year.
 Reference: Sample MATHia APLSE Class Report with Individualized Student Data

 Teachers engage students in an ongoing balanced assessment program of both formative and summative assessments and gather evidence of student learning in additional ways, including high-cognitive level question-driven classroom conversations.
-Teachers use this assessment data to organize students into groups for the purposes of making instructional decisions and differentiating instruction.
-Professional learning about formative assessment techniques has been provided both district-wide and to specific schools upon request.
+Teachers use this data to organize students into groups for the purposes of making instructional decisions and differentiating instruction.
+Professional learning about formative assessment techniques has been provided both district-wide and to specific schools.
 In addition, mathematics department chairs participated in a book study of The Formative Five, by Fennell, Kobett, and Wray.
 Department chairs also participated in viewing and discussing The Classroom Experiment, by Dylan Wiliam.
 Wiliam's techniques of No Hands Up, Mini-Whiteboards, and Red/Yellow/Green Cups were discussed and encouraged as effective formative assessment techniques to be implemented in HCPS mathematics classrooms.
 Reference: The Formative Five, Classroom Experiment II